The Different Types of Cloud Computing and How They Differ

 Some public cloud examples include those offered by Amazon, Microsoft, or Google.
 These companies provide both services and infrastructure, which are shared by all customers.
 Public clouds typically have massive amounts of available space, which translates into easy scalability.
 A public cloud is often recommended for software development and collaborative projects.
 Companies can design their applications to be portable, so that a project that’s tested in the public cloud can be moved to the private cloud for production.
 Most cloud providers package their computing resources as part of a service.
 Public cloud examples range from access to a completely virtualized infrastructure that provides little more than raw processing power and storage (Infrastructure as a Service, or IaaS) to specialized software programs that are easy to implement and use (Software as a Service, or SaaS).

 The great advantage of a public cloud is its versatility and “pay as you go” structure that allows customers to provision more capacity on demand.
 On the downside, the essential infrastructure and operating system of the public cloud remain under full control of the cloud provider.
 Customers may continue to use the platform under the terms and conditions laid out by the provider, but they may have difficulty repatriating their assets if they want to change providers.
 Should the provider go out of business or make significant changes to the platform, customers could be forced to make significant infrastructure changes on short notice.
+There’s also the risk of an unpatched security vulnerability in the cloud architecture exposing customers to risk.

 Private clouds usually reside behind a firewall and are utilized by a single organization.
 A completely on-premises cloud may be the preferred solution for businesses with very tight regulatory requirements, though private clouds implemented through a colocation provider are gaining in popularity.
 Authorized users can access, utilize, and store data in the private cloud from anywhere, just like they could with a public cloud.
 The difference is that no one else can access or utilize those computing resources.
 Private cloud solutions offer both security and control, but these benefits come at a cost.
 The company that owns the cloud is responsible for both software and infrastructure, making this a less economical model than the public cloud.